31 Best Gluten-Free Restaurants in San Francisco in 2026

 via Cozymeal

-Whether you're a seasoned local or a curious traveler, finding gluten-free restaurants in San Francisco has never been easier — or more delicious.
 From comforting Italian dishes to bold Burmese curries and Brazilian cheese bread, the city serves up global flavors that cater to gluten-free diets without compromising on taste or atmosphere.

-Whether you're dining out, taking a cooking class or hitting the streets on a food tour, San Francisco offers a rich, inclusive food scene for everyone.
+Whether you're dining out, taking a cooking class or hitting the streets on a food tour, San Francisco offers a rich, inclusive food scene for everyone!

 For even more ways to explore San Francisco and beyond, check out other experiences happening on Cozymeal.